rewanthtammana/sigstore-the-easy-way/guide/cosign/attach-artifacts.md

 ## Generate SBOM for the image

-[SBOM section](../sbom/generate.md#trivy) decrypts the below command & it's output in great detail.
+The SBOM contains the list of dependencies & vulnerabilities in it (depending on how its generated).
+[SBOM section](../sbom/generate.md#trivy) decrypts the below command & its output in great detail.
 It explains more about SBOMs as well.

 ```bash
 trivy i --format cosign-vuln $IMAGE > image.sbom